nathanieleh/Portfolio/notes.md

 * 3DAI ran for 30 minutes before its showcase

 IMPORTANT
+* click down arrow to scroll down
+* increase name text size for mobile
+* have project titles pulsing for clickability?
+* aspect ratio is a bigger problem (octahedron)
 * popups getting cut off
 * 4K users >:(
 * potentially make balls on the screen that are affected by gravity